 Snow Removal from Streets

 To make the process easier for all, we ask that residents park in driveways if possible.
-Also, to avoid the frustration of shoveling driveway aprons more than once, we suggest that residents wait until City streets have been completely plowed before shoveling.
-For more suggestions on how to make the snow removal process easier for the City and residents, please click here.
+To avoid the frustration of shoveling driveway aprons more than once, we suggest residents wait until City streets have been completely plowed before shoveling their driveways.

-Snow emergencies are declared at the State level.
-However, snow emergency routes exist in the City, on the following roads:
+Snow emergencies are declared by the State of Maryland.
+Snow emergency routes in the City of Hyattsville are:

 When a snow emergency is in effect:

-Parking is absolutely prohibited on Snow Emergency Routes while the snow emergency is in effect
+- Parking is prohibited on Snow Emergency Routes while the snow emergency is in effect